magaud/projective-prover/README.md

 See also : https://github.com/ProjectiveGeometry/ProjectiveGeometry

-Using prouver-pascal directory (calls "main file.stat") See https://github.com/pascalschreck/MatroidIncidenceProver for the implementation of the saturation procedure and the generation of the Coq script.
+See https://github.com/pascalschreck/MatroidIncidenceProver for the implementation of the saturation procedure and the generation of the Coq script (Using prouver-pascal directory at the moment, calls "main file.stat").

 # TODO
 - ignore hypotheses which are not of the form rk(?e)=?v